faresAlharbi0/controller-pannel/README.md

 ## example of visiting localhost:2500/retrive to request a get response with the last entered direction
 ![image](https://github.com/faresAlharbi0/controller-pannel/assets/122399786/02de0b2f-66ba-43a3-bd44-8252a192c441)

+## a demo
+### visit https://faresalharbi0.github.io/controller-pannel/website/html/index.html to see a demo with no backend functionality

 # instruction on how to run the website/important dependencies
 1- node js/npm need to be installed.
 2- xmapp need to be installed and run the apache/mysql localhosts in the application gui.